 Electric van tax explained

-If you own a fully electric car, you don't pay any VED and the same applies for fully electric vans.
-This is because the Government has given van buyers the same incentives to go green as it has car buyers.
-This means annual road tax for all fully electric, zero-emissions vans is £0.
+The good news is that electric vans are zero-rated when it comes to VED – for now, at least.
+The Government has given van buyers the same incentives to go green as it has car buyers, so annual road tax for all fully electric, zero-emissions vans is £0.

 However, it’s important to note the discount only applies for fully electric vans.
 Hybrid and plug-in hybrid vans are still subject to the annual £275 fee – and the exemption for electric vans is unlikely to last forever, as they make up an increasingly large proportion of vans on the road.

 Company van tax (van benefit charge)

 If your company provides you with either a diesel or electric van for private use, it doesn't face company-car tax as a passenger vehicle would.
 Rather, vans are subject to a 'van benefit charge'.
 This has been set at a flat rate of £3,500 during the 2021/22 and 2022/23 financial years for combustion-engined vans, however the rate for fully electric vans is zero.

 New Abarth 500e electric hot hatch revealed in full

 Will an electric car work in the winter?